tagspaces/documentation/docs/tutorials/map-tiler-tutorial.md

 ## Using map tiles from Maptiler

-In order to start with Maptile you will need to [create an account](https://www.maptiler.com/cloud/plans/) for this service.
+In order to start with Maptiler you will need to [create an account](https://www.maptiler.com/cloud/plans/) for this service.

 https://cloud.maptiler.com/geocoding/